 Gain the specialist skills and knowledge required to work as a sports therapist.

-Sports Therapists have a wide range of skills.
-Drawing on the core principles of sport and exercise core, sports therapy primarily deals with prevention of injury and rehabilitation.
 Sports therapists respond immediately to injuries, can assess, treat and refer for specialist advice, give remedial sport massages and plan rehabilitation programmes.

 In your first few weeks you complete a first aid qualification, and then go onto provide pitch-side first aid for all SU sport teams.
 In your second year, you can provide post-race massages and support at numerous sporting events such as the London Marathon and Ride London.
 And in your final year, you work in our Sports Therapy Clinic; assessing, treating and prescribing rehabilitation programmes to real clients.
-Practical experience is essential, so we ensure you graduate ready for the professional world with a wealth of experience behind you.

 Career opportunities range from working in a sports injury or clinic to working as a therapist for a sport clubs or sportsperson, both professional and amateur.
-Graduates are also eligible to register as a professional Sports Therapist with the Society of Sports Therapist.
+Graduates are also eligible to register as a professional sports therapist with the Society of Sports Therapist.

 Want to quiz us about this subject?
 Got a question that just needs answering?
 Get in touch and we’ll do our best to email you back shortly.